IELTS Speaking Test can sometimes be difficult, but if you know the exam pattern and magical tips it’s going to be a cakewalk for you.

 There is no fixed quota and its upto the examiner to ask any number of questions.
 The Part 1 of the speaking test lasts for around 4-5 minutes.

-This part of the test is famously known as ‘Individual long turn’.
-The examiner will give candidate a task card (Cue Card) from a random pack of cards with some paper and a pencil to make some notes.
+This portion of the exam is renowned as the “Individual Long Turn“.
+The candidate will receive a task card (Cue Card) from a pack of cards chosen at random, along with some paper and a pencil to take notes.

-The Part 2 lasts for around 3-4 minutes, including 1 minute preparation time.
+Part 2 lasts for around 3-4 minutes, including 1 minute of preparation time.